kangaroo0726/dna_decoding_full_stack/README.md

 The intended outcome is a dependable application supported by repeatable quality checks and a proven large-input performance baseline.

-### Stage 3: Users and Persistence
+### Stage 3: Users and Persistence (In Progress)

-Stage 3 will introduce persistence and account management, transforming the public decoder into a multi-user application.
+Stage 3 is introducing persistence and account support, extending the public decoder into a user-aware application.

-- [ ] **Data persistence:** Add PostgreSQL support for user accounts, saved DNA/RNA sequences, and decoding history.
+- [x] **Data persistence foundation:** Added SQLAlchemy configuration, a shared declarative base, and the current schema for users, saved sequences, and decoding history.
+- [ ] **Database integration:** Connect the application to a managed PostgreSQL database and finalize environment configuration for deployment.
 - [ ] **Account management:** Implement registration, login, logout, password hashing, authentication, authorization, and user profiles.
 - [ ] **Access control:** Add protected frontend routes and API endpoints, ensuring that user-specific data is accessible only to its owner.
 - [ ] **Security:** Apply secure session and authentication practices together with appropriate protections for public API endpoints.
 - [ ] **Decoder capabilities:** Extend the current DNA functionality where additional features provide practical value.

+The project has moved beyond the original prototype and now includes a working persistence foundation alongside the decoder, API, frontend, and testing setup.